aka13-404/Powernine_BMS/Hardware/16s_RevD.md

 Firmware flashing is done via XIAOFLASHER.

 ## Connections
-1. Balancer connector
-2. Battery connection
-3. Load connection (to the ESC)
+1. Power section (XT60 or XT30 goes here)
+2. Power positive / power negative (towards the ESC)
+3. Charging wires
-4. To charger
+4. Balancing connector
+5. Thermistors
-5. Data connection to the ESC
+6. Data connection to the ESC
-6. Thermistors
+7. Battery positive / battery negative (towards battery)
+8. Battery section
+9. LED status indicator
+10. Revision marker

 The BMS comes **fully pre-wired** with stock ninebot DC charger connector.
 The **stock connector to the charger port MELTS when charging over 4A**.
 If you plan charging with higher currents, change the connector.